AnushaPB/codespacer/README.md

 ### 1.2 Building the Docker image

 We will use a GitHub Action to automatically build our Docker image and push it to the GitHub container registry whenever changes are made to the specified files.
-The GitHub Action is setup using the [docker-image.yml](.github/workflows/docker-image.yml) file in the [.github/workflows](.github/workflows) folder:
+The GitHub Action is setup using the [docker-image.yml](.github/workflows/docker-image.yml) file in the [.github/workflows](.github/workflows) folder.
+The Docker image name will be the same as your repository name.:

-***edit this file to use your image (i.e., change `ghcr.io/anushapb/codespacer:latest` to `ghcr.io/yourusername/yourimagename:latest`)**

 ```yaml
 name: docker-build